T-U-R-A/tura-coding-book/Concepts.typ

 }
 ```

-While this isn't the only way to solve the question, the code should cover the most basic `c++ syntax`
+While this isn't the only way to solve the question, the code should cover the most basic `c++ syntax`.

 === Data Types